michaeljclark/nat/README.md

 ```

-### Printing the abstract syntax tree for the expression
+### Printing the abstract syntax tree for an expression

 ```
 $ ./build/bin/nat-repl --tree examples/bswap.nat